Who We Are

 I have been leading the Belmont Nature Program with Peninsula Forest and Beach School since 2020 and love helping children develop self responsibility.

-I am super excited to be back this summer leading Summer Camps with Peninsula Forest and Beach School.
+During the school year I work with middle school students, so I am super excited to be back this summer leading Summer Camps with Peninsula Forest and Beach School.

 -